dehboris/docs-3/source/docs/dashboard.md

 ## Disabling the Default Widgets {#disabling-default-widgets}

-By default two widgets are displayed on the dashboard.
+By default, two widgets are displayed on the dashboard.
 These widgets can be disabled by updating the `widgets` section of the [configuration](/docs#configuration) file.
-Updating the entries to `false` will remove the corresponding widget from the Dashboard.
+Updating each entries to `false` will remove the corresponding default widget from the dashboard.

 ```php
   'widgets' => [